-Every time you wear your mouth guard regardless of how long you had it, it gets to contact with saliva, and this is one of the things that make to wear.
-You should rinse it with warm water immediately after removing it as this helps in debris removal and any plaque that might have stuck on the device.
+Every time you wear your mouthguard regardless of how long for, you should rinse it with warm water immediately after removing it as this helps in debris removal and to remove any plaque that may have become stuck.

 Scrub it with a toothbrush

 After rinsing your mouthguard, brush it with your toothbrush, or keep a separate toothbrush spare just for cleaning purposes.